psibir/spoiltracker/README.md

 - `os`: For working with file paths and directories.
 - `datetime`, `timedelta`: For working with dates and calculating expiration dates.
 - `tabulate`: For generating formatted tables.

-Make sure to install these dependencies before using SpoilTracker.

 ## License